entran02/ImageProcessing/README.md

     - if mask is loaded, all operations done will be using the mask, `unload-mask` can be called to revert to original operation
     - in order to reduce code change of existing code, the mask is stored like other images in the processing model with the unique name "@mask-image@"
     - the entire image is first manipulated by the desired command, but only the masked pixels of the new image are copied over, with the remaining pixels untouched
+      - this allows support for commands like flip even with irregular shaped masks
+  - Preview mode
+    - the desired command is only performed on a 200x200 chunk of the image, which is shown to the user.

 ----------------------------
 ### Image Credts: